There is a common mistake that I hear from patients on a regular basis.

 Overdentures can be made with porcelain teeth, but that only makes the dentures look better.
 It does not make them smaller or feel more natural.

 If you are missing a little bit of gum, I usually make pink ceramic porcelain near your natural gum line.
 This will make it so the teeth don’t look too long and square.
 Having that little triangle of gum between the teeth makes all the difference when you smile.
+If you are missing a lot of gum and bone than more pink ceramic will need to be added to give you proper facial lip support.

 These are fixed porcelain bridges that I made for the whole upper jaw.
 These patients lost all of their upper teeth: